domijin/LibertyEarth/README.md

 # Initiative towards Collaborative Society

-The Vision: Empower People to Collaborate Better
+The Vision: Technically Empower People to Collaborate Better

 ### Challenges We Face